lucacri/nvidia-mobo-fan-control/README.md

-# GPU Fan Control Service
+# NVIDIA Motherboard Fan Control

-This service controls the GPU fan speed based on temperature, implementing a custom fan curve with quick ramp-up and slow ramp-down behavior.
+This service controls NVIDIA GPU fan speed based on temperature when the fans are powered by the motherboard, implementing a custom fan curve with quick ramp-up and slow ramp-down behavior.

 ## Hardware Requirements & Context